National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/understanding.md

 For a detailed investigation of the usefulness of EHR vs administrative claims data, see [Comparing Population-based Risk-stratification Model Performance Using Demographic, Diagnosis and Medication Data Extracted From Outpatient Electronic Health Records Versus Administrative Claims by Kharrazi et al., 2017](https://pubmed.ncbi.nlm.nih.gov/28598890/).

-For detailed information on the N3C CMS data, see [N3C PPRL CMS Data Guide](https://unite.nih.gov/workspace/notepad/view/ri.notepad.main.notepad.899f98b5-2846-41a3-9563-adb75c9042ce).
+For detailed information on the N3C CMS data, see [N3C PPRL CMS Data Guide](https://unite.nih.gov/workspace/notepad/view/ri.notepad.main.notepad.899f98b5-2846-41a3-9563-adb75c9042ce) {{< fa lock title="Link requires an N3C Enclave account" >}}.

 CMS Research Data Assistance Center (ResDAC) contains data dictionaries, code books, and enormous amounts of information about Medicare claims and enrollment.
 It is a good place to figure out what values represent.